brianlong/mazes/README.md

-# mazes
+# Mazes
-Code from the Mazes for Programmers book.
+Code from the "Mazes for Programmers" book by Jamis Buck (Pragmatic Programmers).

 # Examples
 - ruby -I. binary_tree_demo.rb # Runs the binary tree demo